 To help safeguard our nutritional intake and strength our immune system, we need to keep our hearts healthy, but what foods are actually good for our hearts?

-According to Vitabiotics, eating a wide variety of seasonal fruit and veg is one of the best things we can do when it comes to feeling well and looking after our hearts.
+Eating a wide variety of seasonal fruit and veg is one of the best things we can do when it comes to feeling well and looking after our hearts.